 Our customers operate in a variety of industries, including financial services, government, education, technology, media and telecom, consumer, healthcare and industrials.
 As of December 31, 2016, we had 280 customers in a wide variety of industries, of which 225 customers were commercial and 55 customers were government or non-commercial entities.
 Our customers include financial services, healthcare, government, telecommunications, media, energy, manufacturing and transportation organizations.
 Our number of customers paying us in excess of \$1 million of annual recurring revenue has grown from one at the end of 2012 to three, six, 11 and 19 at the end of 2013, 2014, 2015 and 2016, respectively.
 As of December 31, 2016, 32% of our commercial customers were Global 2000 organizations, and included 37 Fortune 500 companies, six of the largest 25 global financial services firms by 2016 revenue and eight of the 30 largest global healthcare companies by 2016 revenue.
 Generally, our sales force targets its efforts to organizations with over 1,000 employees and \$1 billion in annual revenue.
-No single end-customer accounted for more than 10% of our total revenue in 2014 and no other single end-customer accounted for more than 10% of total revenue in that year.
+No single end-customer accounted for more than 10% of our total revenue in 2015 or 2016.
+The Defense Information Systems Agency accounted for 10.7% of our total revenue in 2014 and no other single end-customer accounted for more than 10% of total revenue in that year.
 Some of our representative customers by sector include the following: